 • Touch-screen control.
 Using an ELO compatible touch-screen mounted in portrait mode and a ChyTV HD 100, a kiosk was displayed in WalMart displaying their various digital camera offerings.
 By selecting various categories such as features or price ranges, deeper details could be displayed for each camera.

 • Proximity Sensor.
 A proximity sensor connected to an HD 100 detected the presence of customer and pages beckoned the customer closer.
-Content would change appropriately as the customer approached.
+Video signage content would change appropriately as the customer approached.

 • Badge Scanner.
 Connecting to a trade-show badge scanner RS-232 port, an HD 100 was used to thank the customer by name when their badge was swiped.
-In addition, Google Maps was used to animate a zoom-in from outer space to the customer’s home state.
+In addition, Google Maps was used in this digital signage graphic solution to animate a zoom-in from outer space to the customer’s home state.

 • Bank Teller Switches.
 Pushbuttons at Standard Bank when pressed by the bank tellers control a ChyTV Plus to show an animation directing the customer to the appropriate teller window.

 • Announcement Switches.
 Contact closure switches on a line of ferry boats in Australia enable a ChyTV Plus to display various status announcements on the televisions throughout the boats.

 • Third Party Interfaces.
 A variety of third party companies and partners have developed ChyTV interfaces into their software using the ChyTV SDK and API (software developer’s kit and application programming interface).
 Some of these digital graphic solutions include:

 • Rectrac.
 Park and recreation management system.
 Pushes facility schedule information to ChyTV for display on facility televisions. http://www.vermontsystems.com